HANAH + Bhutan, the land of herbal medicine

 I first heard about Bhutan while watching “Indiana Jones and the Raiders of the Lost Ark,” where the kingdom is shown on the map at the beginning of the film.
 It has always intrigued me.
 Several years after developing our first three HANAH products in the south of India, I got a call from a group that was looking for someone with knowledge of the herbal word to visit Bhutan.
 I was fortunate enough to link up with many amazing individuals, including a member of the Bhutanese Royal family, who had an interest in finding a partner to share their world of traditional medicine outside of their country.

 As the doors were slowly opened, I realized that Bhutan quite literally is the land of herbs.
+It's known as Menjong Gyalkhab, meaning land of medicinal plants.
 It’s like finding a hidden Bordeaux or Burgundy that has all but been forgotten by the rest of the world.
 I was completely blown away.